-The Area 5 Weighing Lysimeter Facility consists of two precision weighing lysimeters located about 400 m (1,312 ft) southwest of the Area 5 RWMS (Figure 3-2).
-Each lysimeter is an open-top steel box, measuring 2 m wide by 4 m long by 2 m deep (6.6 ft wide by 13 ft long by 6.6 ft deep), filled with soil and mounted on a sensitive scale.
+The Area 5 Weighing Lysimeter Facility consists of two precision weighing lysimeters located about 400 m (1,310 ft) southwest of the Area 5 RWMS (Figure 3-2).
+Each lysimeter is an open-top steel box, measuring 2.0 m wide by 4.0 m long by 2.0 m deep (6.6 ft wide by 13 ft long by 6.6 ft deep), filled with soil, and mounted on a sensitive scale.
 Weight changes of each lysimeter are continuously monitored using an electronic load cell.
 Each load cell can measure approximately 0.1 mm (0.004 in.) of precipitation or ET.
-One lysimeter is vegetated with the native plant species Larrea tridentata [creosote bush], Lycium pallidum [Pale desert thorn], and Schismus arabicus [Arabian schismus] at the approximate density of the surrounding desert.
+One lysimeter is vegetated with the native plant species Larrea tridentata (creosote bush), Lycium pallidum (pale desert thorn), and Schismus arabicus (Arabian schismus) at the approximate density of the surrounding desert.
 The other lysimeter is kept bare to simulate the bare operational waste covers at the Area 5 RWMS.
 The lysimeters have provided surface water balance data at the Area 5 RWMS since March 1994.

-The weighing lysimeter data represent a simplified water balance: the change in soil water storage is equal to precipitation minus E (on bare lysimeters) or ET (on vegetated lysimeters).
-The water balance is simplified because no drainage can occur through the solid bottoms of the lysimeters and because a 2.5 cm (1 in.) lip around the edge of the lysimeters prevents run-on and runoff.
-Total soil water storage for the period of March 30, 1994, through December 31, 2016, is provided in Figure 4-22.
+The weighing lysimeter data represent a simplified water balance.
+The change in soil water storage is equal to precipitation minus E (on bare lysimeters) or ET (on vegetated lysimeters).
+The water balance is simplified because no drainage can occur through the solid bottoms of the lysimeters and because a 2.5 cm (0.98 in.) lip around the edge of the lysimeters prevents run-on and runoff.
+Total soil water storage for the period of January 1, 1995, through December 31, 2018, is provided in Figure 4-24.

-Figure 4-22.
-Weighing Lysimeter Data from January 1995 thru December 2016
+Figure 4-24.
+Weighing Lysimeter Data from January 1995 thru December 2018

 The vegetated lysimeter is considerably drier than the bare-soil lysimeter despite the small number of plants on the vegetated lysimeter.
-Typically the vegetated lysimeter has 10 to 15% plant cover.
-Cover was measured for both the vegetated and bare-soil weighing lysimeters on May 25, 2016, using an ocular projection device.
-Plant cover on the vegetated lysimeter did not change much from 2015 and consisted of 4 shrubs; two Larrea tridentata [Creosote]; two Lycium pallidum [Pale desert thorn], and roughly 225 small annual grasses, Schismus arabicus [Arabian schismus.]
+Typically, the vegetated lysimeter has 10 to 15% plant cover.
+Cover was measured for both the vegetated and bare-soil weighing lysimeters on May 23, 2018, using an ocular projection device.
+Plant cover on the vegetated lysimeter consisted of 4 shrubs (two Larrea tridentata [creosote bush] and two Lycium pallidum [pale desert thorn]) and roughly 25 small annual grasses (Schismus arabicus [Arabian schismus]).
+The Ambrosia dumosa (white bursage) planted in 2017 did not survive into 2018.
 The results are summarized in Table 4-4.